Olivia de Havilland

 Cancer

-She was nominated for two Academy Awards for Best Actress for her roles as Emmy Brown in romantic drama movie Hold Back the Dawn (1941) and as Virginia Stuart Cunningham in noir film The Snake Pit (1948).
+She was nominated for the Academy Awards for Best Actress for her roles in movies:

 She was nominated for the Academy Award for Best Supporting Actress for her performance as Melanie Hamilton in epic historical romance film Gone with the Wind (1939).

-They Died With Their Boots On (1941) western opposite Errol Flynn and Anthony Quinn
+They Died With Their Boots On (1941) - Elizabeth Bacon Custer

-The Private Lives Of Elizabeth And Essex (1939) historical romantic drama opposite Errol Flynn and Bette Davis
+The Private Lives Of Elizabeth And Essex (1939) - Lady Penelope Gray

-The Charge of the Light Brigade (1936) historical adventure opposite Errol Flynn and David Niven
+The Charge of the Light Brigade (1936) - Elsa Campbell

-The Dark Mirror (1946) noir psychological thriller in role as twins Terry and Ruth Collins
+The Dark Mirror (1946) - twins Terry and Ruth Collins

-She portrayed Mrs. Warner in television miniseries Roots: The Next Generations (1979).
+She portrayed Mrs. Warner in ABC television miniseries Roots: The Next Generations (1979).

-She played Mrs. Neal in television miniseries North and South (1986).
+She played Mrs. Neal in ABC television miniseries North and South (1986).

 Attended Saratoga Grammar School and Los Gatos High School.